 The grassland and coastal scrub mix have patches of disturbed and undisturbed areas and offer oportunities for experiments in restoration.
 Previous experiments in this habitat include the influence of fog on plant growth, ecology of the raccoon round worm, and ecology of ticks and lime disease.
 Vernal pools host a number of rare and endemic species.
 At low tide, the intertidal and subtidal zones at the reserve provide an opportunity to observe the rich assemblage of invertebrates and algae living on the rock formations.
 These habitats have been used for long-term monitoring and experimentation as well as for field biology classes.

-Located 4 miles from the UC Santa Barbara campus, the reserve provides a unique and accessible research and teaching resource.
+Located less than 3 miles from the UC Santa Barbara campus, the reserve provides a unique and accessible research and teaching resource.
 It is used by many university courses for field studies.
 The reserve offers guided field trips, protected places for research, and training and volunteering in citizen science, restoration and conservation programs.
-In the Summer of 2017, a new Nature Center will be open to better serve the students, researchers, and community.
+A Nature Center is now open to better serve the students, researchers, and community.

 UCNRS Land Acknowledgement: The UC Natural Reserve System recognizes that reserves sit on the territory of Native peoples of California, and that these lands were and continue to be of great importance to those peoples.
 Every member of the NRS community has and continues to benefit from the use and stewardship of these lands.
 Consistent with our values of community and diversity, we acknowledge with gratitude and make visible the University’s relationship to Native peoples.